 His particular interest is the study of ozone in the atmosphere.

 Greg grew up in South Africa and always had a strong interest in scientific research.
 In 1990, he over-wintered in Antarctica, making measurements related to the ionosphere and taking photos of aurora.
-He has been working at NIWA since 1994.
+He worked at NIWA from 1994 until 2009.

 “One of the projects I’m working on mainly right now is a better understanding of the links between ozone depletion and climate change and really being able to quantify that so that we know.
 It’s also so that we can guide policy makers in the implementation of international policy.”

-Greg also leads a research project that aims to determine the variability in ozone over New Zealand and to develop models that can provide predictions of ozone levels.
+Greg also led a research project that aimed to determine the variability in ozone over New Zealand and to develop models that can provide predictions of ozone levels.